Phurga/obsidian_vault/concepts/composition, structure, function.md

 ---
 Biodiversity is not only **compositional** (constituents of the system) but also **structural** (interactions, spatial and temporal aspects in the system) and **functional** (functions in the system, such as trophic webs).

+>[!warning]
+>[[Franklin1981_Ecologicalcharacteristics]] focused on forests, to which structure would make much more common sense (than the expanded meaning for concepts such as genetic structure).
+>Now I would rather follow the [[essential biodiversity variables]] which consider ecosystem structure and ecosystem function (and species traits for functional ecology).
+Instead of this abstract view of structure beyond ecosystem...

 see
 - [[ecological composition]]
 - [[ecological structure]]